employee spotlight - youth banking

 pro tip: Be patient with your kids!
 It can be challenging to teach children how to count money and count back change.
 Take a deep breath and help them figure it out!
 You can have a variety of coins out and help them mix and match to understand how their money adds up.

-By helping them learn how to count money, you are setting them up for success to be an avid saver!
+By helping them learn how to count money, you're setting them up for success in becoming an avid saver!

 Ready to start your children off on the right financial foot?
 BlueOx offers free youth banking programs to help your special young people become successful money managers while also having fun!
 Our Youth Accounts work together with parents and grandparents to build strong financial skills for the future.
 Click below to read more about our youth and teen accounts, or call (800)648-8035 to speak with a representative today!